 ‘One side of the studio is for business, the other is a man wing for my husband,’ says the homeowner.

 The homeowner decided this room needed something a bit crazy so she had wavy lines painted on the floor.
-The colourful image above is by Moroccan photographer Hassan Hajjaj.
+The colorful image above is by Moroccan photographer Hassan Hajjaj.

 ‘I use my home as an art gallery for my business, Lumitrix,’ says the owner, but at least half of the pieces on display are from her private collection of photography.
 The work above the fireplace is by Susan Derges, who specialises in cameraless photography.